SAP license management is:

 How do I prepare for an SAP audit?

-Maintain up-to-date documentation, conduct internal audits regularly, and understand indirect access implications to ensure youโre prepared.
+Maintain up-to-date documentation, conduct regular internal audits, and understand the implications of indirect access to ensure youโre prepared.

 What is SAPโs document-based licensing?

-Document-based licensing is a new model that licenses third-party access based on document transactions instead of user numbers.
+Document-based licensing is a new model that licenses third-party access based on document transactions, rather than user numbers.

 What are volume discounts in SAP contracts?